Chua Kim Yeow

-Chua Kim Yeow (28 January 1926 – 21 August 2016) was a Singaporean banker and presidential candidate at the 1993 presidential election, the first election in Singapore to have a president elected by citizens instead of Parliament.
+Chua Kim Yeow PPA(P) PPA(E) (28 January 1926 – 21 August 2016) was a Singaporean banker and presidential candidate at the 1993 presidential election, the first election in Singapore to have a president elected by citizens instead of Parliament.
 Chua was unsuccessful, only garnering 41.31% of the vote as compared to Ong Teng Cheong's 58.69%, who became the fifth president.

 A civil servant, Chua also served multiple roles at many companies along with becoming the first local accountant-general, serving in that role for 18 years.

 Early life and education

 Chua was born on 28 January 1926 in the Straits Settlements (present-day Chinatown, Singapore).
 His father was a stevedore subcontractor who worked for the Singapore Harbour Board.
 In 1943, following his father's death, Chua became an odd job worker to support his mother and three siblings.

 He was a top student in Gan Eng Seng School and attended Raffles Institution for two years before ending his studies due to the Japanese occupation.
 In 1947, Chua passed the London Matriculation External Examination and later the UK Association of Certified Accountants in 1953.
 In 1954, Chua worked at the Income Tax Service.
 In 1956, he was transferred to the accountant-general's department, reaching the top position in five years.